freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Exiting Vi, Vim, Nvim, Gvim
 1. Press escape to get you into "normal" mode
 2. Type `:q`, press enter.
 If you receive an error try `:q!`
+3. Type `:wq` to save and quit, press enter.
+If you receive an error try `:wq!`

 **OR**
 - Type ZZ (save and quit)